corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/corda-firewall-configuration-fields.md

 - firewall
 - configuration
 - file
-title: Configuration fields
+title: Corda Firewall configuration fields
 weight: 1
 ---
-# Corda Enterprise Firewall configuration fields
+# Corda Firewall configuration fields

-The available configuration fields are listed below. `baseDirectory` is available as a substitution value and contains the absolute path to the firewall’s base directory.
+The available Corda Firewall configuration fields are listed below. `baseDirectory` is available as a substitution value and contains the absolute path to the firewall’s base directory.

 ## healthCheck
 An optional configuration field that specifies whether the firewall can process requests sent by the [Health Survey Tool]({{< relref "../health-survey.md" >}}).
 The default is `true`.